Academic year: 2023/2024

 Admission requirements are verifiable on the webpage dedicated to admission requirements.

-The graduate will be able to design and use new technologies for restoration, to develop prevention projects and to carry out investigations on artefacts.
+Graduates will be able to plan and test new technologies for restoration interventions, to develop projects for the prevention of damage and maintenance of cultural heritage and to carry out diagnostic investigations for the characterization of artefacts.

 Master’s Degree students will be able to carry out professional activities at professional companies and organisations operating in the sectors of restoration, protection of cultural heritage and the environmental recuperation as well as at local firms and specific institutions such as public and private superintendencies, libraries, archives and institutes of research.